You can vote if you are:

 - It should be noted that the Returning Office itself is also a voting place on days when there is absentee voting or advance voting.

 - All temporary street signs are covered by the City of Winnipeg's temporary street signs bylaw.
-You can view this by-law online at the City of Winnipeg website.
+You can view this by-law online at the City of Winnipeg website (External link).
 For locations outside Winnipeg, refer to your local municipality.

-- For the policy governing signs posted in the Provincial Road/Trunk Highway (PR/PTH) Right-of-ways, click here.
+- Manitoba Infrastructure sets policy governing signs posted in the Provincial Road/Trunk Highway (PR/PTH) right-of-ways.
+View the policy (PDF, 0 B).